lila1702/lila1702/README.md

 - 🏆 I learned python on my first semester of software engineering, and, in general, it has become one of my favorite programming languages since.
 - 🏆 I learned the basics of C on my second semester, and while very different from what I was used to, it was an interesting experience.
 - 🏆 Learned the basics of Java and reviewed OOP concepts on my third semester, also learnead some algorithms that are used with graph data structures.
+- 🏆 On my fourth semester, I learned about DataBases with PostgreSQL, and learned algorithm analysis and the most common algorithms.
-- 🏆 I'm on my fourth semester learning about Code Bases, like SQL and such, and learning algorithms more thoroughly.
+- 🏆 I'm on my fifth semester learning about the workings of Operating Systems and Computer Networks.

 ### Stuff I know (in no particular order)
 ![C#](https://img.shields.io/badge/C%23-239120?style=for-the-badge&logo=c-sharp&logoColor=white)